 Clas Ohlson’s shareholders elect the Board of Directors annually at the AGM.
-In financial year 2018/19, the board comprises eight members, who are elected by the AGM.
-In addition to these members, the Board includes two representatives and two deputy for the trade union organisations in the company.
+The Board comprises eight members, who are elected by the AGM.
+In addition to these members, the Board includes two representatives and two deputy for the trade-union organisations in the company.
 These individuals are elected by their own organisations.

 The company’s auditors attend three of the Board meetings to report on what has emerged during the audit.
 The Board meets the auditors once annually without the presence of senior management.
-The Board held twelve Board meetings during the financial year, of which one was a strategy meeting.
+The Board held ten Board meetings during the financial year.
 The Board assesses its work annually.

 How the Board works